AsadFattani/Programming-Fundamental-Theory-Assignment/Assignment 01/problems09.md

               INPUT currMonth
           END WHILE

-          // Validate day of current date
+          // Validating day of current date
           IF currMonth = 2 THEN
               WHILE currDay < 1 OR currDay > 28 DO
                   PRINT "Invalid day for February in current date.
 Please enter a day between 1 and 28."